peregrine-cms/peregrine-toolbox-explore/README.md

 3. Create an empty folder somewhere on your computer and change your directory into it.
    This directory will be used to store the source code for Peregrine CMS.
 The Peregrine Toolbox will write to this folder.
-This directory functions a shared file system between the Peregrine Toolbox container and your host operating system.
+This directory functions as a shared file system between the Peregrine Toolbox container and your host operating system.
 This is what allows you to edit the project source code using your favorite IDE.